BradleyC/docs_canopy/docs/index.md

 Any platform that represents itself as free is foundationally vulnerable to (if not explicitly created for) exploitation by spammers, propagandists, and identity brokers.

+# Governance
+The Canopy maintainers will form a DAO to govern topics such as:
+* Community standards
+* Economic management
+* Platform / ecosystem management
+* Management of funds

+Each understory will be supplied with tools to make necessary governance decisions such as:
+* Community specific guidelines
+* Selection / management of features
+* Discretionary decisions regarding community pool (funds)

+Understories will be able to decide whether they want to be managed by a sole user / small group or require some decisions to be made by member.

 # Win 'em with UX
 As much as the cryptoeconomic setup of Canopy is a huge social good in itself, it won't mean much without a user base.
 Canopy is: